-Here, the above equilateral triangle view of CAP theorem, explain a lot of high level things.
+The equilateral triangle view of the CAP theorem explained a lot of high-level things.

 - AP ( Availability and Partition Tolerance): AP says: System is still available under partitioning, but some of the data returned may be inaccurate.
 Choose A and P with compromising of C (Consistency).
 When to choose AP to achieve what is itself a question.
 There is a use case: return the most recent version of the data you have, which could be stale.
 This system state will also accept writes that can be processed later when the partition is resolved.
 Availability is also a compelling option when the system needs to continue to function in spite of external errors.
-Type of applications: shopping carts, any consumer facing system, News publishing CMS ( e.g. times of India news site), etc. Sometimes architects choose eventual consistency with compromising Availability or Partition tolerance to some extent.
+Type of applications: shopping carts, any consumer-facing system, News publishing CMS ( e.g. times of India news site), etc. Sometimes architects choose eventual consistency with compromising Availability or Partition tolerance to some extent.

-In a nutshell, the following are the key point which may guide when to choose what.
-When to choose what is some times very difficult but most of the time, in all the three first out of three is very clear, only second one out of three have to choose very carefully and that must be chosen cleverly based on the experience that you have.
+In a nutshell, the following are the key points that may guide when to choose what.
+When to choose what is sometimes very difficult but most of the time.
+In all the three, first out of three is very clear, only second one out of three have to choose very carefully and that must be chosen cleverly based on the experience that you have.

 - choose Consistency over Availability when your business requirements dictate atomic reads and writes.